Systemx-ai/Pilot-X/self driving/controls/control/control.md

   - Outputs -> probability from seg nets.
 Outputs can range from obj detection, trajectory generation, driving scene etc.

 - Path Planning
   - Understnding the physics behind the trajectory planning, the physics behind lateral offset, curvature, lookahead distance from the geometric vehicle mo0del.
-We are taking the weighted average of the lane widths.
+We are taking the weighted average of the lane width,  both left and right.
   - Inputs:- Camera images , desired set points.
 A way to do that is either by Model Predictive control or by fine tuning the closed loop feedback system at each timestep.
   - Ouputs:- optimize and steer to the desired point.
 Use a PI or a PID controller.
 You can also use an LQR as a backup.
 The output is the desired steering angle, lookahead distance, optimum trajectory.